 Origin of bubble memoryfrom the appearance of these areas under a microscope

 - (computing) A type of non-volatile computer memory that uses a thin film of magnetic material to hold small magnetized areas, known as bubbles or domains, each storing one bit of data.

 bubble memory - Computer Definition

-It is conceptually a stationary disk with spinning bits.
-The unit, only a couple of square inches in size, contains a thin film magnetic recording layer.
-Globular-shaped bubbles (bits) are electromagnetically generated in circular strings inside this layer.
-In order to read or write the bubbles, they are rotated past the equivalent of a read/write head.
+An early non-volatile magnetic storage device.
+Developed by Bell Labs researcher Andrew Bobeck in the 1970s, bubble memory was about as fast as a slow hard disk but it held its content without power.
+As hard disks greatly improved in the 1980s, bubble memory was abandoned even though it was well suited for rugged applications.
+Only a couple of square inches in size, a bubble memory module contained a thin film magnetic recording layer, and globular-shaped bubbles (bits) were electromagnetically generated in circular strings inside this layer.
+In order to read or write the bubbles, they were rotated past the equivalent of a read/write head.